These instructions are for building Pale Moon 28.9.* and newer and assumes you want to build the latest release.

 yum install epel-release

-mesa-libGL-devel alsa-lib-devel libXt-devel zlib-devel openssl-devel \
+alsa-lib-devel libXt-devel zlib-devel openssl-devel sqlite-devel \

-sqlite-devel bzip2-devel pulseaudio-libs-devel
+bzip2-devel pulseaudio-libs-devel

 yum groupinstall 'Development Tools'